viveknarang/krama-AI/README.md

 }
 ```

-At the heart of this API lies the product and so it is very important to understand the concept of product, its data structure and the rules around it.
-The product data structure provides a skeleton of an individual product.
-This skeleton is very powerful and allowes this API to store most real-world
-products.
-The skeleton essentially consists of some most common fields that define a product.
-Many of these fields are mandatory and some are optional.

-Among all of the fields in the product skeleton, the one field that we would particularly like to disucss here is the Attributes field. the attributes field make the product skeleton very flexible.
-It allows defining of custom product attributes that are unique to your product definition.
-Attributes field accepts a map of key value pairs.
-Keys in the Attributes are the custom attribute names and are strings.
-The values are only allowed to be either
-strings, integers, floats or boolean values.
+At the heart of that SaaS platform lies the concept of product.
+Product is the most basic unit of data on this platform.
+The product data structure provides you with a skeleton to model your inventory products for this platform.
+The product data structure provide a flexible way to allow the modelling of any kind of product that you may have in your inventory.
+The data structure comes with some mandatory fields, some optional fields and some flexible fields.
+Mandatory fields are those fields in the data structure that expects you to pass in relevant information following certain rules (as mentioned in the table below).
+Optional fields are those fields that are not necessary for the system but are good to have.

+The two most important fields that are needed to be discussed in detail are the Attributes and Selectors fields.
+These two fields in the data structure provide immense power as it allows the modelling of any type of real-world product.
+Attributes field is a key-value field that allows you to mention any other field that has not been included already.
+The attributes field is optional - use it if you need it.
+Selectors field is another optional key-value field that allows you to define all those product attributes that you think are crucial in helping identify a variation of the product in the product group.
+As a general thumb of rule, you should not define a product attribute more than once in the data-structure.

+The product data structure provides with all essential product attributes that are useful in modelling your product for this platform.
+Please feel have a look in the table below to find more details on each field and its constraints.

 <aside class="warning">
-The API will reject product addition and change requests if the constraints are not met!
+To ensure that the platform has clean data, the API is strict and will decline malformed data objects.
+It is essential for you to follow these rules for the API to normally accept your requests.
 </aside>

 Please find the field definitions, types and constraints below: